-If you're an extraordinary teen girl who is ready to celebrate the power you hold for today and the future, we invite you to apply now for YWEC 2017 "Ready, Set, GROW"!
+If you're an extraordinary teen girl who is ready to celebrate the power you hold for today and the future, we invite you to apply now for YWEC 2018!

 What: Mingle with other teen girls!
 Meet the outstanding female speakers who will give you the scoop on college, money matters, and volunteering in your community, plus so much more!

-When: The 9th annual Young Women's Empowerment Conference will be held in March 2017.
+When: The 11th annual Young Women's Empowerment Conference will be held on March 2, 2019.

 Where: Birmingham, AL